yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

    vendor – they can point you to their most qualified efforts.
 In general, for Intel silicon use meta-intel, for Texas Instruments use meta-ti, and so forth.
-Choose a BSP that has been tested with the same Yocto Project release that you’ve downloaded.
+Choose a BSP that has been tested with the same Yocto Project release that you've downloaded.
 Be aware that some BSPs may not be immediately supported on the very latest release, but they will be eventually.

    You might want to start with the build specification that Poky provides